 - drinking too much alcohol

-You can help to keep your cholesterol level low by keeping to a healthy weight and eating a diet that’s low in saturated fat, trans fats and cholesterol.
+You can help to keep your cholesterol level low by staying at a healthy weight and eating a healthy diet.
+Your diet should be low in saturated fat and trans fats.
 Foods high in saturated fats include fatty meat (particularly red meat), biscuits, cakes and pastries.
 Trans fats are found in processed foods, such as cakes and biscuits.
 Try to replace these in your diet with foods that contain unsaturated fats – such as nuts and olive oil.
+See our FAQ on fats in your diet below for more information.

 It also helps to take regular exercise, stop smoking if you smoke, and stick to recommended limits of alcohol.